- Search The Registry

 From Yellow Springs, Ohio, she was the daughter of Kenneth James Hamilton and Etta Belle (Perry) Hamilton.

 In 1969, Hamilton and her family moved to Ohio and built a home on her family’s land in Yellow Springs.
-At that point, one of Hamilton’s friends from Antioch College, an editor for Macmillan Publishing Company asked Hamilton about a story she had written in college and suggested that she turn it into a book for children.
+At that point, one of Hamilton’s friends from Antioch College, an editor for Macmillan Publishing Company, asked Hamilton about a story she had written in college and suggested that she turn it into a book for children.
 It was called Zeely and was published in 1967.

 It launched a successful career that has led to the publication of more than thirty books for children and young adults ranging from native African folklore to science fiction to biographies.
-Other reading include The Planet of Junior Brown (1951), The House of Dies Drear (1968), Willie Bea and the Time the Martians Landed (1985), The Mystery of Drear House: The Conclusion of the Dies Drear Chronicle (1987), Plain City (1993), Many Thousands Gone: African Americans From Slavery to Freedom (1993), Her Stories: African American Folktales, Fairy Tales, and True Tales (1995).
+Other readings include The Planet of Junior Brown (1951), The House of Dies Drear (1968), Willie Bea and the Time the Martians Landed (1985), The Mystery of Drear House: The Conclusion of the Dies Drear Chronicle (1987), Plain City (1993), Many Thousands Gone: African Americans From Slavery to Freedom (1993), Her Stories: African American Folktales, Fairy Tales, and True Tales (1995).